 Resume/CV Feature On Job Engine

-Well we covered Resumes or the Curriculum Vitae to the rest of us.
-However there are quite a few features on Job Engine of note when it comes to CV’s.
+Well, we covered Resumes or the Curriculum Vitae to the rest of us.
+However, there are quite a few features on Job Engine note when it comes to cvs.
 Well for a start when looking into the Resume menu option in the back end several things will appear.

-Via an API Key you can turn on the ability for a user to import Linkedin data directly into your WordPress powered job board.
-Making it a lot easier to attract quality candidates, who lets face it no doubt will be using Linkedin.
+Via an API Key, you can turn on the ability for a user to import Linkedin data directly into your WordPress powered job board.
+Making it a lot easier to attract quality candidates, who let face it no doubt will be using Linkedin.